PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Measured via dead tuple ratios and freeze age trends.

-- Score with rubrics tied to measurable outcomes.
+- Practice with rubric-style scoring tied to measurable outcomes.

 1. Scenario-based prompts